 How Long Do Creditors and Debt Collectors Have to Collect?
 Every state has a statute of limitations (SOL) that limits how long a creditor or debt collector can successfully collect a debt.
 Typically, the statute of limitations starts when you miss your first payment with the original creditor.
 It does not start when the account […] Read More

 Struggling to pay your credit card bills each month only to discover your balances aren’t budgeting can be stressful.
 Falling behind, or finding yourself charging more on your credit cards just to stay afloat, can be overwhelming.
-If you find yourself in that “overwhelmed” category, a debt management plan may be a good option for […] Read More
+[Offer: Are unfairly reported tax debts still haunting your credit report?
+Lexington Law can help you manage the […] Read More

 Getting a call from a debt collection agency telling you that you’ll be arrested, served with a lawsuit or subject to criminal charges if you don’t pay them right away can be frightening.
 Debt collection scammers know that, and it’s one reason they are able to get hundreds – even thousands – of dollars from […] Read More